Labrador & Golden Retriever, as stated by Akc has the life expectancy of 10 to 12 years.

 Good breeders make every possible effort to ensure that their dogs are genetic tested before considering them for breeding.

 Good breeders submit health testing results to the Canine Health Information Center (CHIC), a database that keeps track of health testing.
 All results both normal and abnormal are posted there.
-As well complete final testing after 2 years, as recommended by OFA, not just breed on prelims.

 The CHIC database is one tool a good breeder can use when researching a dam or sire for a particular breeding.